10 things to consider when purchasing an electric vehicle

 SEAI offers a Home Charging Grant of up to €600 for the purchase and installation of a charging unit at your house.

 Similarly, an Apartment Charging Grant has just become available this year, so apartment owners can also be subsidised for the installation of a wallbox at their home.
+Learn all about the installation of domestic chargers from Michele Collins, Senior Account Executive from Wallbox on our EV podcast special.

 You can apply for these grants through car dealerships.
 If you want to learn more about these supports check out our guide on EV grants here.